P2PHackClub/2019-website/content/missions/p2p-hack-club-meeting-3-creating-a-game-using-javascript.md

 <!DOCTYPE html><html><head></head><body></body></html>
 ```

 Seems simple right?
 This is because your game will be rendered entirely on the <canvas> element.
+Next, add in the following code: